ed-kung/CSUN-Econ-433/labs/lab01/README.md

 24. The file type is .gz, which is a type of compression like .zip.
 Extract it using any Windows program compatible with .gz files, like 7-zip or WinRAR.
 The resulting .csv file should be about 44 MB in size.

 25. Open the file in Excel.
 How many rows are there?
-With your Excel knowledge, do you think you'd be able to make sense of this data and perform analytics on it using just Excel?
+How many columns?

+26. Try using Excel to calculate the average wage and salary income for employed people between the ages of 25 and 65 in California in 2019.

 26. Show me your opened file in Excel and take the lab quiz to be dismissed.